OCIPOC/courses-and-books/python-data-structures/book/search-trees.md

 ## (2,4) Trees
 A 2–4 (2-3-4) tree is a self-balancing data structure that can be used to implement dictionaries.
 The numbers mean a tree where every node with children (internal node) has either two, three, or four child nodes:
-- a 2-node has one data element, and if internal has two child nodes;
+- a 2-node has one data element, and if internal has two child nodes
-- a 3-node has two data elements, and if internal has three child nodes;
+- a 3-node has two data elements, and if internal has three child nodes
-- a 4-node has three data elements, and if internal has four child nodes;
+- a 4-node has three data elements, and if internal has four child nodes
 | Operation | Average       | Worst case      |
 | :-------: | :-----------: | :-------------: |
 | space     | O(n)          | O(n)            |